 For a LET work placement commencing before March 1, 1999 refer to the important notice section of the Ontario Jobs Opportunity Voucher for special instructions.

-Leading-edge technology programs include such fields as computer science, telecommunications technology, sciences (microbiology), mathematics and engineering.
+LET programs include such fields as computer science, telecommunications technology, sciences (microbiology), mathematics and engineering.